cxq/sfcc-images-cleaner/README.md

 ## Run the cleaner
 A Command-line Interface is available and can be used as the example below:

-source-catalog-folder: relative path of the catalog folder where the images are
+source-catalog-folder: relative path of the catalog folder where the images are.

 output-folder: relative path of the folder where you want to have the cleaned folder.

 ```bash